pnlbwh/pnlpipe/README.md

 Each node represents an output, and the arrows represent dependencies.
 To author a pipeline in *pnlpipe*, you construct a DAG using python code.
-An output is represented by a `Node` class

-Each pipeline is defined in its python module in `pnlpipe_pipelines/`.
-At a minimum, this file must have a function called `make_pipeline`, which accepts the pipeline's arguments and returns the pipeline in the form of a python dictionary.

-Except for files that begin with underscore,

-## Using PNL nodes

-## Writing your own nodes
+This DAG must be returned by a function called `make_pipeline` in a python module under `pnlpipe_pipelines`.
+The name of the module is used as the name of the pipline.
+You will then be able to run any of the `./pnlpipe <pipeline>` subcommands.

+This section will be expanded in the future, but for now, see `pnlpipe_pipelines/std.py` for an example on how to construct a pipeline, and see `pnlpipe_pipelines/_pnl.py` for examples on how to write your own nodes.